aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-create id for this shape.
+Gets create id for this shape.

 **Returns:**
 java.util.UUID